liumapp/simple-docker-demo/README.md

             "${your-server-ip}:5000"
           ],

-* push to private repository :
+* push project to private repository :

         docker push ${your server ip}:5000/liumapp/docker-webc:v1.0.0

+### use maven plugin to build docker image

+* add maven-docker-plugin in docker-webc's pom (it should already have).

+* cd docker-webc & mvn clean package docker:build

+### use maven plugin to build docker image by read Dockerfile